yanncauchepin/Minesweeper/README.md

 ### wxGame ###

-- [ ] Add a description monitor game in README fil.
+- [ ] Add a description monitor game in the README file.
 - [ ] Check if there is not an error when the user select a box and the program scan the wrong case.
 Especially when the minesweeper is not squared.